-- 5.7 In accordance with the OHRC, Members shall not expose anyone to conduct representing harassment.
-Harassment includes engaging in a course of vexatious comment or conduct that is known, or ought reasonably to be known, to be unwelcome. - 5.8 Without limiting the generality of the definition of "harassment", Members shall not: - a) make racial, homophobic, sexist or ethnic slurs; - display pornographic, homophobic, sexist, racist or other offensive or derogatory material; - c) make leering (suggestive staring) or other offensive gestures; - d) make written or verbal abuse or threats;
+- 5.4.1 In accordance with the OHRC, Members shall not expose anyone to conduct representing harassment.
+Harassment includes engaging in a course of vexatious comment or conduct that is known, or ought reasonably to be known, to be unwelcome. - 5.4.2 Without limiting the generality of the definition of "harassment", Members shall not: - make racial, homophobic, sexist or ethnic slurs; a) - display pornographic, homophobic, sexist, racist or other offensive b) or derogatory material; - make leering (suggestive staring) or other offensive gestures; c) - d) make written or verbal abuse or threats; - e) vandalize the personal property of others; - f) commit physical or sexual assault; - make unwelcome remarks, jokes, innuendoes or taunting g) statements about a person's physical appearance, racial background, colour, ethnic origin, place of origin, citizenship, ancestry, creed (religion or belief), sex, sexual orientation, age, record of offences, marital status, same-sex partnership status, family status, disability (physical or mental); - h) make unwelcome remarks, insulting gestures or jokes which cause embarrassment or awkwardness; - i) refuse to converse or interact with anyone because of their racial or ethnic background, colour, creed, sex, sexual orientation, age, record of offences, marital status, same-sex partnership status, family status, or disability;

-- e) vandalize the personal property of others; - f) commit physical or sexual assault; - make unwelcome remarks, jokes, innuendoes or taunting statements about a person's physical appearance, racial background, colour, ethnic origin, place of origin, citizenship, ancestry, creed (religion or belief), sex, sexual orientation, age, record of offences, marital status, same-sex partnership status, family status, disability (physical or mental); - make unwelcome remarks, insulting gestures or jokes which cause embarrassment or awkwardness; - refuse to converse or interact with anyone because of their racial or ethnic background, colour, creed, sex, sexual orientation, age, record of offences, marital status, same-sex partnership status, family status, or disability; - make unnecessary or unwanted physical contact, including touching, patting, or pinching; or - k) demand or request sexual favours. - 5.9 Harassment which occurs in the course of, or related to, the performance of duties by Members is subject to this policy and the Violence and Harassment in the Workplace Policy and Harassment Policy appended.
+- make unnecessary or unwanted physical contact, including j) touching, patting, or pinching; or - k) demand or request sexual favours. - 5.4.3 Harassment which occurs in the course of, or related to, the performance of duties by Members is subject to this policy and the Violence and Harassment in the Workplace Policy and Harassment Policy appended.

-Occupational Health and Safety Act
+5.5 Occupational Health and Safety Act

-5.10 The OHSA has identified and prohibited the potential health risk of "personal harassment" or "psychological harassment" in workplaces.
+5.5.1 The OHSA has identified and prohibited the potential health risk of "personal harassment" or "psychological harassment" in workplaces.
 The OHSA has also serious and significant obligations to ensure the removal of the risk, threats, or acts of violence in Ontario workplaces.

-Personal or Psychological Harassment
+5.6 Personal or Psychological Harassment

-- 5.11 Members must ensure that their interactions, personal communications and conduct are constructive, civil, respectful, and devoid of any content or tone that would constitute "personal harassment" or "psychological harassment". - 5.12 Personal and Psychological Harassment includes unwelcome words and/or actions that are known, or should have been known, to be embarrassing, humiliating or demeaning.
-Such conduct can include, but is not limited to, the following:

-- a) remarks, jokes, comments or innuendo that demean, ridicule, intimidate or offend; - b) bullying; - repeated offensive or intimidating phone calls, e-mails or verbal outbursts: - d) yelling, screaming or rude, demeaning remarks; - e) volatile displays of temper or anger; and - f) exposing people to foul, abusive or obscene language. - 5.13 Members are required to ensure that they interact and communicate in a manner that is respectful and consistent with the well-being of those they deal with.
+- 5.6.1 Members must ensure that their interactions, personal communications and conduct are constructive, civil, respectful, and devoid of any content or tone that would constitute "personal harassment" or "psychological harassment". - 5.6.2 Personal and Psychological Harassment includes unwelcome words and/or actions that are known, or should have been known, to be embarrassing, humiliating or demeaning.
+Such conduct can include, but is not limited to, the following: - remarks, jokes, comments or innuendo that demean, ridicule, a) intimidate or offend; - b) bullying; - repeated offensive or intimidating phone calls, e-mails or verbal c) outbursts; - yelling, screaming or rude, demeaning remarks; d) - volatile displays of temper or anger; and e) - f) exposing people to foul, abusive or obscene language. - 5.7 Members are required to ensure that they interact and communicate in a manner that is respectful and consistent with the well-being of those they deal with.
 Members must ensure that their interactions and communications are free of any conduct that would be considered personal or psychological harassment.